perlin-network/carbon-registry/README.md

 ### **Database Architecture**
 Primary/secondary database architecture used to store carbon programme and account balances.
 Ledger database is the primary database.
 Add/update programmes and update account balances in a single transaction.
-Currently implemented only for AWS QLDB
+Currently implemented only for PERL.eco Ledger

 Operational Database is the secondary database.
-Eventually replicated to this from primary database via data stream.
-Implemented based on PostgresSQL

 **Why Two Database Approach?**
 1. Cost and Query capabilities - Ledger database (blockchain) read capabilities can be limited and costly.
 To support rich statistics and minimize the cost, data is replicated in to a cheap query database.